Prepared

 Projects for improving supply chain visibility continue to be high on the agenda of supply chain executives.
 Companies keep recognizing the importance of improving supply chain visibility because it enables them to measure and improve the effectiveness of the overall supply chain.
 With the current market volatility, there is a need for a single, consistent view of the end-to-end supply chain.
 This view encompasses the cross-organizational flows of materials, capital, and information.
 The objective of enhancing SC visibility is to capture and interconnect data, to extract information and then to apply the information to have different, and better, decision outcomes.

+Difficulties in implementing projects The pessimistic economic outlook is forcing companies to re-evaluate priorities and focus on programs that will improve efficiency and save costs.
+44% of the respondents indicate business prioritization will remain the main bottleneck for implementing their supply chain strategy.
+Financial resource challenges are mentioned by 39% of the respondents as an important bottleneck.
+IT capability is traditionally also within the top 3 of mentioned bottlenecks and this year is no exception.
 Looking ahead there are many uncertainties and companies have many priorities, which makes the task even more challenging.
 This forces companies to be more selective in their choice of supply chain projects and investment decisions.
 Another common problem is that once a company is in firefighting mode, it is very difficult for management to move into another strategic direction.
 Supply chain executives and top management must have a shared understating of the benefits that supply chain projects can have for the whole organization.
-Once there is a common understanding of the true benefits, supply chain initiatives should get a seat in the C-level meeting agenda.
+Once there is a common understanding of the true benefits, supply chain initiatives should get a seat in the C-level meeting agenda. |